willctr/AQI/README.md

 ## Project Data

-This repository includes a large CSV files that contain daily temperature and daily AQI data.
-It is used for ########.
+This repository includes a large CSV files that contain daily temperature, daily AQI, and daily particulate data.
 The file is managed using Git LFS for efficient version control.

 ## Usage
-To start the program run the following command: python main.py
+python {filename}